kopiro/esp8266-deerma-humidifier/README.md

 # esp8266-deerma-humidifier-v2

+---

+Everything is based on the awesome work done [in this repository](https://github.com/Hypfer/esp8266-deerma-humidifier), where you can also find instructions on how to flash the device.

+---

 This is a custom firmware for the ESP8285-based Wi-Fi module of the Xiaomi Mi Smart Antibacterial Humidifier, which replaces cloud connectivity with local mqtt controls.

 The internal Mi Model ID of the supported device is `deerma.humidifier.jsq`.
 The Model on the packaging being `ZNJSQ01DEM`.

 Communication is done via a few MQTT Topics:

-- `esp8266-deerma-humidifier/HUMIDIFIER-%CHIP_ID%/status`
+- `esp8266-deerma-humidifier/HUMIDIFIER-%CHIP_ID%/availability`
 - `esp8266-deerma-humidifier/HUMIDIFIER-%CHIP_ID%/state`
 - `esp8266-deerma-humidifier/HUMIDIFIER-%CHIP_ID%/command`

+*The humidifier configures itself automatically to a running instance of Home Assistant.*

+### Availability topic

-`/status` will either contain `online` or `offline` and is also used for the LWT.
+`/availability` will either contain `online` or `offline` and is also used for the LWT.

+### State

 `/state` will contain a JSON state which looks like this: